Organising a Huizinga masterclass or workshop

 The Huizinga Institute offers several masterclasses and workshops each year.
 These are usually half day to one day activities that focus on a specific theme.
-They are aimed at Research Master students and PhD candidates (ca. 10-15 participants per activity).
+The masterclasses and workshops are aimed at Research Master students and PhD candidates (ca. 10-15 participants per activity).

-Masterclasses or workshops may be organised by the students themselves or by senior Huizinga members.
+Masterclasses or workshops may be organised by ReMa students and PhD candidates themselves or by senior Huizinga members.
 We always welcome proposals and have funding available for selected plans.

 Proposed activities may take different forms, such as a research seminar with (international) experts or a more practice-oriented workshop in the (work)field, and may be aimed at any subdiscipline in the broad cultural historical field.